-In the sedan segment, Mahindra unveiled the electric version of Verito, christened e-Verito, which grabbed attention of visitors.
-Powered by a 72 V 3-phase induction motor that provides a maximum of 30.5 kW (41hp) at 3,500 rpm and a maximum torque of 91 Nm at 3,000 rpm, it has a maximum speed at 86 kmph, automatic transmission, disk brakes at the front and drum brakes at the rear.
-Measuring 4,277 mm in length, 1,740 mm in width, 1,540 mm in height, and a wheelbase of 2,630 mm, the sedan sits on 185/70 R14 tubeless tyres. e-Verito sports roof rails, 10-spoke alloy wheels, chrome grille, and weighs 1,700 kg.
-The company hasn’t provided much details for the sedan, but is expected to cost around ₹6 lakhs.
+In the sedan segment, Mahindra unveiled the electric version of Verito, christened e-Verito, which grabbed the visitors’ attention.
+Powered by a 72 V3-phase induction motor that provides a maximum of 30.5kW (41hp) at 3,500 rpm and a maximum torque of 91 Nm at 3,000 rpm, it has a maximum speed at 86kmph, automatic transmission, disk brakes at the front and drum brakes at the rear.
+Measuring 4,277mm in length, 1,740mm in width, 1,540 mm in height, and a wheelbase of 2,630mm, the sedan sits on 185/70 R14 tubeless tyres. e-Verito sports roof rails, 10-spoke alloy wheels, chrome grille, and weighs 1,700 kg.
+The company hasn’t provided much details about the sedan, but is expected to cost around ₹6 lakhs.

 TATA Magic Iris Ziva

 Tata Motors showcased the hydrogen cell-powered version of its popular Tata Magic van, the Tata Iris Magic Ziva.
 The small passenger carrier is powered by Tata’s indigenous air-cooled hydrogen cell stack, in which hydrogen and air undergo an electrochemical reaction to produce water and electric energy to power motors connected to wheels.
-It gives a continuous power output of 3.5 kW, normal power output of 5 kW and a maximum power output of 9 kW at 2,100rpm.
+It gives a continuous power output of 3.5kW, a normal power output of 5kW and a maximum power output of 9kW at 2,100rpm.
 The system is able to produce 42Nm of flat torque till 2,100 rpm.
 It is designed to seat four passengers and a driver.
-At the front is a regular McPherson strut system, while at the rear is a coil spring setup with semi-trailing arm.
+At the front is a regular McPherson strut system, while at the rear is a coil spring setup with a semi-trailing arm.
 All wheels get 180-mm drum brakes and are of the 145-R12 inch specification.
 The Iris Magic Ziva measures 2,960mm in length 1,512mm in width, and 1,900 mm in height.
 The vehicle has a wheelbase of 1,650mm.
-It is a gearless and clutchless passenger van.
-It costs around ₹5.10 lakhs.
+It is a gearless and clutchless passenger van, which costs around ₹5.10 lakhs.

 The fourth-generation 2016 Toyota Prius, rolled out at the Delhi Auto Expo, is the first model to be based on the new Toyota new global architecture, which makes the chassis 60% more rigid as compared to previous models.
-It gets a new front suspension and a rear double wishbone suspension.
-Powered by 1.8-liter, 4-cylilnder VVT-I petrol engine, which produces 97bhp and 142 Nm of torque, an electric motor supplements the engine providing an extra 73bhp.
+It gets a new front suspension and a rear double-wishbone suspension.
+Powered by 1.8-liter, 4-cylinder VVT-I petrol engine, which produces 97bhp and 142 Nm of torque, an electric motor supplements the engine providing an extra 73bhp which produces a top speed of 180kmph.
 It comes with a nickel-metal hydride (NiMH) hybrid battery that sits beneath the rear seats.
 Dimensions of the car are 4,540mm X 1,760mm X 1,470mm.
 The wheelbase is 2,700 mm.
-Top speed is 180kmph.
-It will be imported as a completely built-up unit and will be launched late 2016 in the price range of ₹38-40 lakhs.
+It will be imported as a completely built unit and will be launched later in 2016 in the price range of ₹38-40 lakhs.